cylc/cylc-admin/docs/proposal-rose-suite-run.md

 Additionally, we should consider the behaviour created by the `CYLC_VERSION` and `ROSE_VERSION` variables in `rose-suite.conf`.
 These allow rose suite-run to:
 - Check that appropriate matching versions of Rose and Cylc are being used.
+At
+- Change the version of Cylc and check the version of Rose used to run the suite.
-At Cylc8 this coupling will be much weaker.
+  Cylc8 this coupling will be much weaker.
 - Pin Cylc to a given version for a suite:
   - To prevent operational suites upgrading.